Program Overview

 The student should master and practically use:

-– the basis Boolean network modeling,
+– the basis Boolean network modelling,

-– the basis of Petri nets modeling,
+– the basis of Petri nets modelling,

-– the basis of neural network modeling,
+– the basis of neural network modelling,

 – the design of a network model based on data and literature with the resulting analysis.